 Getting to Mljet:

-The island is conveniently connected all year round by daily car ferry from Prapratno on the Peljesac peninsula (which is on the Croatian mainland).
+The island is conveniently connected all year round by a daily car ferry from Prapratno on the Peljesac peninsula (which is on the Croatian mainland).
 The foot passenger ferry from Dubrovnik also serves once a day in all seasons.
 The fast catamaran services from Dubrovnik, Korcula, Hvar, Brac and Split are running from April to October.
-In July and August, it is also connected two times a week by fast catamaran ferry from Lastovo.
+In July and August, it is also connected two times a week by a fast catamaran ferry from Lastovo.
 From Vis see all options here.
 Check the croatiaferries.com website for schedules and details.
 Organized private tours from Dubrovnik, Korcula and Hvar are also available – check here